mykhani/device-tree-guide/README.md

 # Devicetree Guide
-A devicetree is a tree based data structure containing nodes, which desribe the overall system and the physical devices, present on a computing platform (Beaglebone, RapberryPi etc).
+A devicetree is a tree based data structure containing nodes, which describe the overall system and the physical devices, present on the hardware platform (Beaglebone, RaspberryPi etc).

-Both Linux and uboot follows the same devictree format to specify the hardware.
+Both Linux and u-boot follow the same devicetree format to specify the hardware.

 ## Devicetree basics
 #### Format
-Here's the basic format of the device tree file.
+Here's the basic format of a device tree file.
 ```
 /dts-v1/;